Qihoo360/safe-rules/c-cpp-rules.md

 else if (condition2) {
     branch2
 }
-else if (condition1) {  // Non-compliant, see previous ‘condition1’
+else if (condition1) {  // Non-compliant, see the previous ‘condition1’
     branch3
 }
 else {